hunterom-pe/prompt-projects/README.md

 - **Custom GPT-based assistant prototyping**
 - **Training teams to use LLMs effectively**

-You don’t need to “hire an AI expert”—you need someone who knows how to translate business goals into usable AI results.
+You don’t need to “hire an AI expert”, you need someone who knows how to translate business goals into usable AI results.
 That’s where I come in.

 ---

-## 🤝 Let’s Talk
+## Let’s Talk

-If your company is exploring AI, but doesn’t know where to start—reach out.
+If your company is exploring AI, but doesn’t know where to start, please reach out.
 I can help you:

 - Get faster, more accurate results from your tools
 - Save your teams time and energy